 Being provocative is only one of Fiona Apple’s many moods.
 She is also sometimes described as mournful and sultry.
 Enigmatic comes to mind too.
 But one of the more unkind descriptions of her is as an unhinged melancholy songstress.

-Among Apple’s many highlights, her songs Sleep To Dream and Shadowboxer from her album Tidal (1996) caught my ear early before Criminal controversially made her a huge star and not necessarily for the right reasons.
+Among Apple’s many highlights, her songs Shadowboxer and Sleep To Dream from her album Tidal caught my ear early the mid 1990s before Criminal controversially made her a huge star and not necessarily for the right reasons.
 (Critics slammed her video for not promoting a healthy body image for young women.
 She appears exposed as a rail-thin temptress.)
 I am also quite fond of her Beatles version of Across The Universe, which appeared on the film soundtrack for Pleasantville (1998).
 The music video is actually quite cool too.
 For someone with such a sullen pout it is amazing to see her smile so often throughout the video.

-Her 1999 album When the Pawn Meets the King… (The entire title is in fact a 90 word poem) contains many wonderful songs (too) that are reflective of her previous work Tidal.
-Outstanding are Limp, Paper Bag and Fast As You Can.
-The latter is so catchy and upbeat, led by a Jazz Pop rhythm that you almost forget that the song is about unstable relationships.
+From her 1999 album When the Pawn Meets the King… (The entire title is in fact a 90 word poem) I’m gobsmacked by her brilliance on songs like Limp, Paper Bag and Fast As You Can.
+The latter in particular is so catchy and upbeat, led by a Jazz Pop rhythm that you almost forget that the song is about unstable relationships.
 Even on The Idler Wheel…(2012) Apple reminds us that she’s a force to be reckoned with.
 I just love Every Single Night in which she seems to howl, growl and cry, all at the same time.

-As haunting and moody as she can be, it is ultimately the lyrics of all her albums, complimented by her jazz infused sounds, that makes her truly one of the most empowered female artists of her generation.
-Alongside Alanis Morrisette and P J Harvey, she is a genius!
+As haunting and moody as she can be, it is ultimately the lyrics of all her songs, complimented by her jazz infused sounds, that makes her truly one of the most empowered female artists of her generation.
+In short, I guess alongside Alanis Morissette and P J Harvey, Fiona Apple is a genius!

-Photo credit: The image of Fiona Apple performing at Terminal 5, in New York City, 2012, is photographed by flickr user rufus and is used under Creative Commons Attribution 2.0 Generic license.
+Photo credit: The header imageof Fiona Apple is licensed and used under the Creative Commons Attribution-ShareAlike 3.0 license.
 I am not the uploder of You Tube clips embedded here.